Matej4545/dependency-visualization/README.md

 # Dependency visualization - DepVis

-Tool for visualization of open source dependencies and vulnerabilities from Software Bill of Materials (SBOM).
+DepVis is a Proof-of-Concept tool for visualization of open source dependencies and vulnerabilities using Software Bill of Materials (SBOM) as the input.

-This tool was developed as part of Master's thesis "Visualization of Vulnerabilities in Open Source Software Dependencies" at FI MUNI.
+This tool was developed as part of Master's thesis "Visualization of Vulnerabilities in Open Source Software Dependencies" by Matej Groman at FI MUNI.

 ## Prerequisites